Trusted WordPress tutorials, when you need them most.

 For more details, you can see our guide on how to use FTP to upload files to WordPress.

-There are several paid and free FTP clients available for different platforms and operating systems.
-Each one of them comes with an easy-to-use interface and additional features that will make it easier for you to edit WordPress files.
+There are lots of paid and free FTP clients available for different CMS platforms and operating systems.
+However, not all of them have an easy-to-use interface or the necessary features to make editing WordPress files easier.

 1. WinSCP